 What is my PD/Pupil Distance and why is it important?

+This page will tell you how to measure your pupil distance.
 Your PD or Pupillary Distance is required to make sure that you are looking through the correct area of the lens when you wear your glasses.
 It is more important to get this measurement as accurate as you can when buying glasses with a higher prescription.
 With lower/weaker prescription lenses the pupil distance does not need to be so accurate.

 It takes seconds to measure your PD.
 An optician will do it for you very quickly, but you should take slightly more care when doing it yourself.